 Length is the size of the packet including the 8 bytes in the packet header.
 It is the number of bytes from the start of this header to the start of the next packet header.
-Length is a 2-byte, unsigned short int and is represented in network byte order (big-endian).
-Starting with TDS 7.3, the Length MUST be the negotiated packet size when sending a packet from client to server, unless it is the last packet of a request (that is, the EOM bit in Status is ON), or the client has not logged in.
+Length is a 2-byte, unsigned short and is represented in network byte order (big-endian).